seamoonpandey/4th-sem-DSA-lab/stack/README.md

    - If the item is ")", pop operators from the stack and append them to the postfix string until a "(" is encountered on the stack (remove "(").
 3. If the end of the infix expression is reached, pop any remaining operators from the stack and append them to the postfix string.

-This algorithm ensures that operators are processed based on their precedence and that parentheses are appropriately handled.

 ### Example

 Input Infix Expression: A + (B *C - (D / E ^ F)* G) * H

 Output Postfix Expression: ABC*DEF^/G*-H*

-This algorithm is commonly used in programming languages, compilers, and calculators to convert infix expressions into a form that is easier to evaluate or parse.
-If you have any specific questions or need further clarification, feel free to ask!